srinivasu-developer/algorithms/sorting/readme.md

 2. Lomuto partition: In this partition, The last element chooses as a pivot in this partition.
 The pivot acquires its required position after partition but more comparison takes place in this partition.
 3. Hoare's partition: In this partition, The first element chooses as a pivot in this partition.
 The pivot displaces its required position after partition but less comparison takes place as compared to the Lomuto partition.

+##### Hoare's Partition
+Hoare’s Partition Scheme works by initializing two indexes that start at two ends, the two indexes move toward each other until an inversion is (A smaller value on the left side and a greater value on the right side) found.
+When an inversion is found, two values are swapped and the process is repeated.

 #### Analysis:
 Although the worst case time complexity of QuickSort is O(n2) which is more than many other sorting algorithms like Merge Sort and Heap Sort, QuickSort is faster in practice, because its inner loop can be efficiently implemented on most architectures, and in most real-world data.
 QuickSort can be implemented in different ways by changing the choice of pivot, so that the worst case rarely occurs for a given type of data.
 However, merge sort is generally considered better when data is huge and stored in external storage.